Atlantic Center for the Arts: Programs

-Master Artists-in-Residence Program
+Mentoring Artists-in-Residence Program

-The ACA Master Artists-in-Residence Program was designed to bring together internationally acclaimed master artists from different disciplines with talented artists who are selected by the masters.
-Since 1982, over 155 three-week-long interdisciplinary residencies have taken place at the Atlantic Center, featuring over 430 Master Artists and over 3,500 Associate Artists from around the world.
+The ACA Mentoring Artists-in-Residence Program was designed to bring together internationally acclaimed mentoring artists from different disciplines with talented artists who are selected by the mentor.
+Since 1982, over 155 three-week-long interdisciplinary residencies have taken place at the Atlantic Center, featuring over 430 Mentoring Artists and over 3,500 Associate Artists from around the world.
 (The first residency, in 1982, was with author James Dickey, sculptor Duane Hanson and composer David Del Tredici.)
-The pine and palmetto wooded environment includes a resource library, painting studio, sculpture studio, music studio, dance studio, black box theater, writer's studio, and digital computer lab.

-Each residency session includes three master artists of different disciplines.
-The master artists each personally select a group of associates — talented, emerging artists — through an application process administered by ACA.
-During the residency, artists participate in informal sessions with their group, collaborate on projects, and work independently on their own projects.
-The relaxed atmosphere and unstructured program provide considerable time for artistic regeneration and creation.
-Atlantic Center for the Arts provides housing (private room/bath with work desk), weekday meals (provided by ACA chef), and 24-hour access to shared studio space.
-Other past master artists include Edward Albee, Allen Ginsberg, and John Ashbery.

 Community Art Programs

 In 1991, Atlantic Center for the Arts at Harris House opened and the community arts program had its beginning.
 Located in the heart of a revitalized downtown, an historic home was converted to a cultural community center that since its inception has assumed a leadership role in providing arts education programs for children and cultural enrichment for adults.
 ACA at Harris House has exhibition space devoted solely to Florida artists.